 During the nine months ended September 30, 2007, net cash used in operating activities was \$13.2 million, compared to \$36.6 million of net cash generated by operating activities during the year-ago period.
 This decrease in cash from operating activities between the two periods was primarily attributable to changes in operating assets and liabilities of \$30.0 million, mostly impacted by an increase in accounts receivable due to higher sales during the three-month period ended September 30, 2007, and increases in inventories primarily due to the anticipation of sales growth.
 The net operating cash outflow for the current period principally reflects our net loss of \$151.1 million adjusted by non-cash charges of \$156.6 million, which mainly consisted of depreciation, impairment and amortization charges and an increase in working capital of \$18.7 million.
 We generated cash from operating activities of \$30.5 million during the year ended December 31, 2006, which principally reflected our net loss of \$229.3 million, adjusted by \$247.2 million of total non-cash items composed mainly of depreciation and amortization expenses and impairment charges.
 Cash from operating activities for 2006 decreased \$73.1 million from \$103.6 million for 2005.
-This decrease in cash from operating activities was primarily due to a 52.4% decrease in gross profits, mitigated by a decrease in working capital during the year 2006.
+This decrease in cash from operating activities between the two periods was primarily due to a 52.4% decrease in gross profits, mitigated by a decrease in working capital during the year 2006.

 Our working capital balance as of September 30, 2007 was \$59.3 million compared to \$122.6 million as of December 31, 2006.
 The decrease of \$63.3 million in our working capital balance was mainly due to a \$117.4 million increase in current liabilities and \$27.3 million reduction in cash and cash equivalents which was used to support our large capital investments and operations.
 This decrease was partially offset by an increase in accounts receivable of \$47.7 million and a build-up in inventory of \$36.3 million in anticipation of sales growth in future periods.
 Our working capital balance as of December 31, 2006 was \$122.6 million compared to \$141.4 million as of December 31, 2005.
-The decrease of \$18.8 million in our working capital balance consisted primarily of a \$35.4 million decrease in accounts receivable and \$30.8 million decrease in inventories, partially offset by a \$34.5 million decrease in accounts and other accounts payable and \$5.3 million decrease in accrued expenses.
-This decrease in working capital was mainly attributable to a 20.6% decline in total net sales.
+The decrease of \$18.8 million in our working capital balance consisted primarily of a \$35.4 million decrease in accounts receivable and \$30.8 million decrease in inventories, partially offset by a \$34.5 million decrease in accounts payable and \$5.3 million decrease in accounts payable payable payab